FIWARE/tutorials.Big-Data-Spark/README.md

 # Next Steps

+The operations performed on data in this tutorial were very simple.
+If you would like to know how to set up a scenario for performing real-time predictions using Machine Learning check out the [demo](https://github.com/ging/fiware-global-summit-berlin-2019-ml/) presented at the FIWARE Global Summit in Berlin (2019).

-Want to learn how to add more complexity to your application by adding advanced features?
-You can find out by reading the other [tutorials in this series](https://fiware-tutorials.rtfd.io)
+If you want to learn how to add more complexity to your application by adding advanced features, you can find out by reading the other [tutorials in this series](https://fiware-tutorials.rtfd.io)

 ---